-Don’t respond to Emails, phone calls, or web pages which tell you to call an “809” Phone Number.
+Don’t respond to emails, phone calls, or web pages telling you to call an “809” Phone Number.
 This scam has also been identified by the National Fraud Information Center and is costing victims a lot of money.
 There are lots of different permutations of this scam.

-You will receive a message on your answering machine or your pager, which asks you to call a number beginning with area code 809.
+You will receive a message which asks you to call a number beginning with area code 809.
 The reason you’re asked to call varies.
 It can be to receive information about a family member who has been ill, to tell you someone has been arrested, died, to let you know you have won a wonderful prize, etc. In each case, you are told to call the 809 number right away.
 Since there are so many new area codes these days, people unknowingly return these calls.

 Why It Works